spark-mv/cdn/stats_install.md

 For example:

-* Start by enabling Hola CDN for 10% of Chrome/Win users, and 90% only for statistics collection.
+* Start by enabling Hola CDN in statistics mdoe for 10% of Chrome/Win users.

-* Increase Hola CDN to 90% of Chrome/Win users, and leave 10% for statistics.
+* Increase Hola CDN statistics collection to 100% of Chrome/Win users.
 * Add more/browsers/platforms.

 Changes take effect immediately, and you will receive a confirmation email every time you change settings on the portal.

 # Enabling Hola CDN

+The following steps will enable the complete Hola CDN system, which will result in performance increases and cost reductions by using both the cliet-side Javascript and Hola CDN servers around the world.

-# 5. Server-side settings
+# 5. Video server configuration

 To ensure optimal operation of Hola CDN, certain HTTP headers need to be enabled on the servers serving video files.
 The following section describes how to verify and if needed, enable these headers.